naimbob95/my_adventofcode2020_answers/README.md

-# This is the place where i store the adventofcode.com 2020 challenges.
+# This is the place where i save the answer for adventofcode.com 2020 challenges.